BinaryMuse/embedded-jetty-test/README.md

 ## Installing and Running

 These instructions assume you have [Apache Ant][1] installed.
-They also assume that you begin the procedure in `~/src/`.
-Adjust the instructions for whatever path you decide to use.

-These instructions also download version 7.1.6.v20100715 of the Jetty distribution (on which the project depends).
+They also download version 7.1.6.v20100715 of the Jetty distribution (on which the project depends).
 Please substitute the file and folder names depending on which version you download.

   - Clone the repository and enter the directory:
     * `git clone git://github.com/BinaryMuse/embedded-jetty-test.git`